CraigGo/Portfolio/Data Engineering/Spark-Kafka-HDFS.md

 7 - Use spark to transform the messages.
 8 - Use spark to transform the messages so that you can land them in hdfs.

-# Steve Dille, W205 Assignment 8 Annotations for Publishing and Consuming Messages with Kafka, Spark and HDFS
+# W205 Assignment 8 Annotations for Publishing and Consuming Messages with Kafka, Spark and HDFS

 # Copy the .YML file from course content repository and create a directory.
 759 mkdir ~/w205/spark-with-kafka-and-hdfs